Robert-van-Engelen/Forth500/manual.md

 `DUP 10 <` is used for the `WHILE` test to check the TOS counter value is less than 10.
 After the loop terminates, `DROP` removes the TOS counter.

-A `BEGIN-UNTIL` loop is similar, but executes the loop body at least once:
+A `BEGIN`-`UNTIL` loop is similar, but executes the loop body at least once:

     : evens ↲
       0 ↲